Black-necked grebe: Feeding

 The black-necked grebe forages mainly by diving from the water, with dives usually lasting less than 30 seconds.
 These dives are usually shorter in time when in more shallow water.
 In between dives, this grebe rests for an average of 15 seconds.
-When feeding on brine shrimp at hypersaline lakes, it likely uses its large tongue to block the oral cavity.
-It is hypothesized that it then crushes prey against its palate to remove excess water.
+When feeding on brine shrimps at hypersaline lakes, it likely uses its large tongue to block the oral cavity.
+It is suggested that it then crushes prey against its palate to remove excess water.
 It also forages by gleaning foliage, plucking objects off of the surface of water, having its head submerged while swimming, and sometimes capturing flying insects.

 This grebe eats mostly insects, of both adult and larval stages, as well as crustaceans, molluscs, tadpoles, and small frogs and fish.
-When moulting at lakes with high salinity, although, this bird feeds mostly on brine shrimp.
-The behaviour of black-necked grebes changes in response to the availability of brine shrimp; bodies of water with more shrimp have more grebes, and grebes spend more time foraging when the amount of shrimp and the water temperature decreases.
+When moulting at lakes with high salinity, however, this bird feeds mostly on brine shrimps.
+The behaviour of black-necked grebes changes in response to the availability of brine shrimps; bodies of water with more shrimps have more grebes, and grebes spend more time foraging when the number of shrimps and the water temperature decrease.

 The young are fed one at a time by the parents, with one bird carrying the young while the other feeds it.
 The young take food by grabbing it, with their beaks, from their parents, or by grabbing food dropped into the water.
 When a young bird cannot grab the food, then the adults submerge their bill into the water and shake their bill to break up the food.

 Moult and migration

-When breeding is over, the black-necked grebe usually partakes in a moult migration to saline lakes.
-It especially prefers lakes with large numbers of invertebrate prey, so it can fatten up while moulting and before going on its winter migration.
-Some birds, although, moult when on the breeding grounds, but most do not moult until the end of the moult migration.
-This migration is dangerous, with hundreds and sometimes thousands of birds being killed by snowstorms when traveling to places such as Mono Lake.
+When breeding is over, some black-necked grebes moult while still on the breeding grounds, but most do so only after a moult migration.
+This migration is to saline lakes, especially lakes with large numbers of invertebrate prey, so that birds can fatten up while moulting before continuing on the winter migration.
+The moult migration is dangerous, with hundreds and sometimes thousands of birds being killed by snowstorms when traveling to places such as Mono Lake.

-When it finishes its moult migration, this bird moults its remiges between August and September, which makes it unable to fly.
-This moult is preceded by an increase in weight.
+After the moult migration, birds moult their remiges between August and September, which makes them unable to fly.
+The moult is preceded by an increase in weight.
 During the moult, the breast muscles atrophy.
-When the moult is completed, this grebe continues to gain weight, often more than doubling its original weight.
+When the moult is completed, birds continue to gain weight, often more than doubling their original weight.
 This additional fat is used to power the black-necked grebe's overnight fall migration to its wintering grounds.
 The fat is most concentrated in the abdomen, second most in the thorax, and least in the chest.
-This bird usually starts its migration earlier when shrimp is more abundant and when the moulting lake is at a higher than average temperature.
-It generally leaves on a clear night with lower than average surface temperatures.
+Migration usually starts earlier when shrimps are more abundant and when the moulting lake is at a higher than average temperature.
+Birds generally leave on a clear night with lower than average surface temperatures.